Charlotte Oelschlägel: Career

 In the 1920s, Oelschlägel and Neumann developed the death spiral and the move named for her, the Charlotte spiral (also called the "fadeout"), "a back spiral with the upper body leaning toward the skating foot and the free leg lifted to almost 180 degrees".
 These moves advanced the development of the use of flexibility in figure skating which, as Kestnbaum states, "generally favor a female rather than a male physique".

 In 1929, she appeared for the last time in a United States show in Cincinnati, Ohio.
 In 1939, her professional figure skating career ended due to the beginning of World War II.
 Her passport was confiscated by the Nazis.
 After the war, she worked as a coach at the club Grunewalder TC.
 She retired in 1976.
 She was inducted into the World Figure Skating Hall of Fame in 1985.
+She has been called "figure skating's first major theatrical star".